-Grading and civil work continued within the northern section of the substation during the subject reporting period.
+Grading and civil work continued within the northern section of the substation during the subject reporting week as permitted by weather and wet ground conditions.
 This area was previously unused by the substation and is being prepared to house the expansion of the substation required by the El Casco Systems Project.
 All work occurred within the perimeter fence of the exiting substation.
 The preparatory work is nearing completion.
 The process of selecting a contractor for the installation of new electrical equipment is underway.